Dental Filling Near You

 What Concerns Are There With Mercury and Its Effects on the Body?

 Initially, there were some legitimate concerns about amalgam fillings and their mercury content.
 In the early days, this filling material was formulated and applied somewhat haphazardly.
-In the years since, dental amalgam has come to be generally regarded as safe.
-The FDA (Food And Drug Administration) considers mercury fillings to be safe for most patients.

 Why Is Amalgam Still Used To Fill Teeth When Composite Materials Are Available?

-The main disadvantage of amalgam fillings is that they do not blend in with the rest of a patient’s smile.
 This metallic look is not a problem when a filling is required in one of the back molars; however, some patients prefer tooth-colored fillings like composite.

 Even though composite offers a more natural look, amalgam is still commonly used, largely because it is less expensive and more likely to be covered by insurance.
-Amalgam is also easier to place; so the patient spends less time in the dentist’s chair.

 What Is the ADA’s Position Regarding the Use of Silver Amalgam Fillings?